Mirriam’s Photo Story

 Story (en Français)

-But the availability of high-quality, inexpensive rapid diagnostic tests has transformed the diagnosis and management of malaria in Zambia, allowing for the rapid prescription of life-saving treatment, particularly for children.
-Mirriam’s clinic distributes insecticide-treated mosquito bed nets, administers preventative treatment for pregnant women and mobilizes the community on indoor residue spraying every year.
-These nets, diagnostics and medicines are provided by the Global Fund.
-The Global Fund’s support has also helped to improve and expand health services to rural centres like Mirriam’s with the results of reducing infections and death, including for tuberculosis and HIV.
+But the availability of high-quality, inexpensive rapid diagnostic tests, insecticide-treated bed nets, and preventative treatment for pregnant women – all provided by The Global Fund – have transformed the diagnosis and management of malaria in Zambia, allowing for the rapid prescription of life-saving treatment, particularly for children.
+The Global Fund’s support has also helped to improve and expand health services to rural centres like Mirriam’s and helped to reduce infections and death, including for tuberculosis and HIV.

 Interested in communicating with one our speakers?
 Get in touch with us here.